datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

     """
     Writes separate CSV files for each year of data.

+    Keyword arguments:
-    start_year --- the first year of data we want end_year --- the last year of data we want all_data --- DataFrame with multi-year data
+    start_year -- the first year of data we want end_year -- the last year of data we want all_data -- DataFrame with multi-year data
     """

     # "end_year" is the last year of data we want to pull, so we loop to end_year+1